 Spend Summer Outside

-WHAT: 5-day adventure day camp, w/ canoe camping on Thursday night.
+WHAT: 5-day adventure day camp, with overnight canoe camping Thursday/Friday.

-PRICE: $425/week.
+PRICE: $475/week.
 Includes transportation from downtown Madison and most adventure equipment.

 DROP-OFF/PICK-UP: B.B.
 Clarke Park | 8:30 - 9 AM | 4:30 - 5:00 PM

 STUDENT/STAFF RATIO: 6:1 maximum

 STUDENTS BRING: Lunch, snacks, rain shell and athletic clothing

 Skill building adventures for 4th - 8th Graders interested in outdoor pursuits